TheAmin102/projet-operating-system-Gp-7/README.md

 example run mongodb on docker
- first step is to click cli on your mongo container
+ first step is to click run of your group container in docker ! [ gambar start cli docker ] (file image/02.png) next step is